 Some other web browsers like Mozilla Firefox or Google Chrome offer private browsing or incognito (in Google Chrome) as a default option, however Apple Safari might not offer such as a standard option unless it is turned on.
 This article demonstrates how to turn on or off private browsing on an iPhone, iPad or iPod Touch running the latest iOS 10 version.

 Private browsing could protect information the user puts up on the internet.
 None of the passwords or PIN codes for banking transactions would be stored in the computer, neither on the web pipeline if private browsing is used.
 Some websites could be blocked that tracks user behavior for marketing benefits by simply turning on private browsing on the browser.
 While private browsing is active, none of the websites visited will be stored in Safari browsing history which ensures utmost privacy and saves the hassle of manually cleaning the cookies, form data and browsing history after each session.
 The auto-fill form data act as fragile piece of data in web security, private security could kill that threat as well.

-How to Turn On Private Browsing on iPhone
+How to Turn On Private Browsing on iPhone or iPad

 To start private browsing on an iPhone, iPad or iPod Touch; basically any device that runs the latest version of iOS operating system – open the Safari browser on it.
 Now note that, this method is illustrated for only iOS 8 and above, the previous iOS versions work in a slightly different way illustrated later.

 Inside the Apple Safari browser, locate the private browsing icon.
 This looks like two squared boxes are put into one another where the upper one is hidden behind the first one, just like it would look like in reality.
 Tap on Private and then Turn Private Browsing On, the user is inside the private browsing mode now.